Top Things To Do In Cannon Beach

 National Geographic Magazine named Cannon Beach “one of The World’s 100 Most Beautiful Places” in their June 2013 issue.
-That comes as no surprise to those who have experienced the miles of scenic sandy beach with dramatic shoreline rock formations like Haystack Rock.
+That comes as no surprise to those who have experienced the miles of scenic sandy beaches with dramatic shoreline rock formations like Haystack Rock.
 Cannon Beach offers the perfect setting for a refreshing stroll, a warm gathering around a beach fire, or exploring the Oregon Coast’s great natural areas.
 Dozens of public beach accesses offer passage to this scenic wonderland.
 In addition to the unbeatable view from the beach, Cannon Beach offers easy access to several great viewpoints and natural areas, like nearby Ecola State Park with its unforgettable vistas, to enjoy the stunning scenery of the Oregon Coast.

 The Beach & Haystack Rock

 Nearly four miles of sandy beach stretch out north and south of downtown Cannon Beach with Oregon's iconic Haystack Rock sitting approximately midway on this scenic paradise.
 Venture further and you'll find more beaches and dramatic rock formations that have made the Oregon Coast famous for its dramatic landscapes.

 Ecola State Park